Looneyliot/FragmentReassembler/readme.md

 ## Getting input to test:

 You have 2 main options to test reassembling fragments:
-1. Go into FragmentReassemble and create an array with your fragments.
+1. Go into FragmentReassembler and create an array with your fragments.
 Run method on your array and print result in main:
 ```
-System.out.println("Fragments Reassembled:\n" + reassembleFragment(myArray, arr.length));
+System.out.println("Fragments Reassembled:\n" + reassembleFragment(myArray, myArray.length));
 ```
 Then run *FragmentReassembler* with no arguments:
 ```